On the complexity of computing Strahler numbers: Abstract

 \section{Abstract}

 It is shown that the problem of computing the Strahler number of a binary tree given as a term is complete for the circuit complexity class uniform $\NC^1$.
 For several variants, where the binary tree is given by a pointer structure or in a succinct form by a directed acyclic graph or a tree straight-line program, the complexity of computing the Strahler number is determined as well.
-The problem, whether a given context-free grammar in Chomsky normal form produces a derivation tree (resp., an acyclic derivation tree), whose Strahler number is at least a given number $k$ is shown to be $\P$-complete (resp., $\PSPACE$-complete).
+We show that the problem of deciding whether a given context-free grammar in Chomsky normal form produces a derivation tree with a Strahler number of at least $k$ is $\P$-complete.
+If the derivation tree is restricted to be acyclic, the problem becomes $\PSPACE$-complete.